Loxstomper/Bin-Fun/README.md

 # Bin-Fun
-led matrix on a bin
+led matrix on a bin.